williamjxjmove/CRM-Platform-Services/demo/MongoReplicaSet/README.md

 ## 3. Examples:

-Let''s say we have the following 3 servers, and want to use 'SetB' as ReplcaSet name, and  60002 as port number:
+Let's say we have the following 3 servers, and want to use 'SetB' as ReplcaSet name, and  60002 as port number:

 ### resource servers:
     - aguo02vv.corp.homestore.net